mohamedfarog/be-unique-test/README.md

 # Be Unique Test
-- Clone and run test.html
+# Custom HTML CSS => PHP dynamic Wordpress site
-- Some element might not be mobile responsive yet and may give diffrent views from diffrent browsers and screens
+- Note: some content may not be mobile or all screens responsive
-- Shall covert this site to wordpress and commit changes